Why Most Woodworkers Need a Planer First (and Why a Jointer Can Wait)

 Depth Adjustment

-A planer’s depth adjustment knob raises or lowers the cutter head.
-The lower you set it, the more material will be removed from the board as it passes through.
+The depth adjustment knob raises or lowers the cutter head.
+The lower you set it, the more material the planer removes with each pass.

 Infeed Table

-The infeed table is the flatbed on which the board is placed before it’s fed into the planer, and should be level with the outfeed table to ensure a smooth, consistent feed of material through the machine.
+The infeed table is the flat surface where you place the board before it enters the planer.
+It should sit level with the outfeed table so the board feeds smoothly and evenly through the machine.

 Outfeed Table

-The outfeed table, which is level with the infeed table, is located at the end of the planer and is used to support the board as it exits the machine.
+The outfeed table, which is set level with the infeed table, sits at the end of the planer and supports the board as it exits the machine.

 Cutter Head

-The cutter head is located above the infeed and outfeed tables and spans the width of the bed.
-It has a series of straight blades that remove material from the board to create a smooth surface with a uniform thickness.
+The cutter head sits above the infeed and outfeed tables and spans the full width of the planer.
+It holds a series of straight blades that shave off thin layers of wood to create a smooth surface with a consistent thickness.

 Depth of Cut Gauge